Lawmaker removes Capitol Hill art with pig in police uniform

 - Man dangling by neck from Colorado ski lift saved by professional slackliner

+Kasper said the congressman has received an outpouring of support from law enforcement organizations and individual officers.

+“I am ecstatic with congressman Hunter’s actions,” said Andy Maybo, president of the Fraternal Order of Police chapter in the District of Columbia.
+“As we all know, this painting should never have made it to the walls of Congress.”

-The hallway is filled with paintings and other artwork done by students who enter them in the annual Congressional Art Competition.
+A tunnel leading to the Capitol is filled with paintings and other artwork done by students who enter them in the annual Congressional Art Competition.
+The nationwide competition began in 1982 and students around the country submit entries to their representative’s office.
+Panels of district artists select the winner from each district, and the winning works are displayed for one year.

-The painting showed police aiming guns at African American protesters with signs saying “history” and “stop kill.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.